Battersea Power Station tube station: Connections

-London Buses routes 156, 344 and 436 serve the station.
+London Buses routes 156, 211, 344 and 436 serve the station.

 Design

-The station was designed and built by a joint venture between Laing O’Rourke and Ferrovial Agroman, with station entrance architecture by Grimshaw.
-The station design allows for future installation of platform screen doors.
+The station was designed and built by a joint venture between Laing O'Rourke and Ferrovial Agroman, with station entrance canopy designed by Grimshaw.
+The station design allows for the future installation of platform screen doors.

-Art on the Underground commissioned the artist Alexandre da Cunha to install a permanent piece of artwork in the ticket hall of the station: a 100 m kinetic sculpture, using a rotating billboard entitled Sunset, Sunrise, Sunset.
+Art on the Underground commissioned the artist Alexandre da Cunha to install a permanent piece of artwork in the ticket hall of the station: a 100 m kinetic sculpture using a rotating billboard entitled Sunset, Sunrise, Sunset.
+In October 2023, a Labyrinth by artist Mark Wallinger was installed at the station, marking 10 years of the artworks and the 160th anniversary of the London Underground.

 History

 Construction

-The station was given final approval by the Secretary of State for Transport in November 2014, and construction began in 2015, with completion originally scheduled for 2020.
+The station was given final approval by the Secretary of State for Transport in November 2014, before construction began in 2015, with completion originally scheduled for 2020.
 Tunnelling of the Northern line extension began at Battersea, with the two tunnel boring machines, Helen and Amy, departing the site in March 2017 to dig the running tunnels of the extended line.

 In the draft edition of the Transport for London (TfL) "Business Plan 2014", issued as part of the TfL Board papers for their meeting on 10 December 2014, the map TfL's Rail Transport Network at 2021 labelled the terminus as "Battersea Power Station", instead of just "Battersea" as had appeared on previous publications.
-In December 2015, TfL confirmed that the name of the station will be "Battersea Power Station".
-This means that it is the only station on the Underground to have the word "station" in its official name.
+In December 2015, TfL confirmed that the station would be named "Battersea Power Station".
+This means it is the only station on the Underground with the word "station" in its official name.
 There has been some confusion as to whether to construct the name as "Battersea Power (S/s)tation" or "Battersea Power Station station".

-In December 2018, the Mayor of London, Sadiq Khan, announced that the project would be delayed until September 2021 at the earliest, "to increase the station's capacity to cope with a higher number of passengers than originally forecast".
+In December 2018, the Mayor of London, Sadiq Khan, announced that the project would be delayed until September 2021 at the earliest "to increase the station's capacity to cope with a higher number of passengers than originally forecast".

 By June 2019, major tunnelling and track works had been completed, with an engineering train running on the extension for the first time.
-By February 2020, construction of the station was nearly complete, with platforms, escalators and the London Underground roundel installed on the station.
+By February 2020, construction of the station was nearly complete, with platforms, escalators and the London Underground roundel installed.
 The first London Underground train ran onto the extension over the 2020 Christmas period, marking the start of the signal testing period.